search

 • manage_[post_type_or_element]_custom_column

-Based on this, we can work with posts, pages, and custom content types.
-To display the ID column for posts, pages, comments, media, and even users, we need to use the following code:
+Based on this pattern, you can work with posts, pages, and custom post types.
+To display the ID column for posts, pages, comments, media, and even users, use the following code:

 function sv_add_id_column( $columns ) {